Sitecore/Sitecore.Demo.XmCloud.PlaySummit/docs/website.md

   - `\Foundation\BranchPresets`: .Net project to enable branch presets in Sitecore.
   - `\icons`: Icons used by the Sitecore renderings.
   - `\items`: Serialized items using Sitecore Content Serialization (SCS).
-  - `\component`: Serialized Sitecore Components components, styles and datasources.
+  - `\components`: Serialized Sitecore Components components, styles and datasources.
   - `\platform`: .Net project with Sitecore configuration, pipeline processors, custom fields, and utility pages.
   - `\rendering`: Sitecore JSS Next.js project connected to the Docker CM using the XM Edge GraphQL development endpoint.